RoySadaka/lpd/README.md

 With phases and states, you have full control over the timing of your callbacks,

 ### LossOptimizerHandler Callback
-Derives from ``LossOptimizerHandlerBase``, probaly the most important callback 😎
+Derives from ``LossOptimizerHandlerBase``, probably the most important callback 😎

 Use ``LossOptimizerHandler`` to determine when to call:
 ```python